xavetar/PHASEXave/tools/date-cli/README.md

 The program accepts the following command-line options:

 ```
--z, --zone [ZONE]: Set the timezone.
-The default value is local system timezone.
+-z, --zone [ZONE]: Set the time zone.
+The default value is local system time zone.
 -m, --method [METHOD]: Set the method for determining the day of the week.
 There are three options available:
     1: Xavetar - High Precision - Fast
     2: Rata Die - High Precision - Fast (default)